Dragonfly: Anatomy

 The abdomen is long and slender and consists of 10 segments.
 Three terminal appendages are on segment 10; a pair of superiors (claspers) and an inferior.
 The second and third segments are enlarged, and in males, the underside of the second segment has a cleft, forming the secondary genitalia consisting of the lamina, hamule, genital lobe, and penis.
 There are remarkable variations in the presence and the form of the penis and the related structures, the flagellum, cornua, and genital lobes.
 Sperm is produced at the ninth segment, and is transferred to the secondary genitalia prior to mating.
 The male holds the female behind the head using a pair of claspers on the terminal segment.
 In females, the genital opening is on the underside of the eighth segment, and is covered by a simple flap (vulvar lamina) or an ovipositor, depending on species and the method of egg-laying.
 Dragonflies having simple flaps shed the eggs in water, mostly in flight.
 Dragonflies having ovipositors use them to puncture soft tissues of plants and place the eggs singly in each puncture they make.

 Dragonfly nymphs vary in form with species, and are loosely classed into claspers, sprawlers, hiders, and burrowers.
 The first instar is known as a prolarva, a relatively inactive stage from which it quickly moults into the more active nymphal form.
 The general body plan is similar to that of an adult, but the nymph lacks wings and reproductive organs.
 The lower jaw has a huge, extensible labium, armed with hooks and spines, which is used for catching prey.
 This labium is folded under the body at rest and struck out at great speed by hydraulic pressure created by the abdominal muscles.
 Both damselfly and dragonfly nymphs ventilate the rectum, but just some damselfly nymphs have a rectal epithelium that is rich in trachea, relying mostly on three feathery external gills as their major source of respiration.
 Only dragonfly nymphs have internal gills, called a branchial chamber, located around the fourth and fifth abdominal segments.
 These internal gills consist originally of six longitudinal folds, each side supported by cross-folds.
 But this system has been modified in several families.
 Water is pumped in and out of the abdomen through an opening at the tip.
-The naiads of some clubtails (Gomphidae) that burrow into the sediment, have a snorkel-like tube at the end of the abdomen enabling them to draw in clean water while they are buried in mud.
+The burrowing naiads of some clubtails (Gomphidae) have a snorkel-like tube at the end of the abdomen, enabling them to draw in clean water while they are buried in mud.
 Naiads can forcefully expel a jet of water to propel themselves with great rapidity.